 “No more of an edge than locals at any race venue.
 Besides, teams from all over will be coming early to scope out the course and train.
 It’s going to be big-time Bike Week here for a while.”

 They heard Mark pull the handbrake in the driveway (the only thing on his Tesla that made noise).
-Emily and Katharine looked at each other in surprise, then turned as he walked in.
+Emily and Katherine looked at each other in surprise, then turned as he walked in.

 “You’re home early.”

 “So I am.
 I called, but you both had your phones off.
 We finished this morning in time for me to catch a flight back today.”

 “Well, we just got back ourselves.”
-Katharine looked at the groceries.
+Katherine looked at the groceries.
 “Nothing is planned.
 Want to take us to lunch?”

 “Sure.”
 Mark brought his suitcase in while Emily ran to her room to shower then stretch.